 “You can bend the rules plenty once you get to the top, but not while you’re trying to get there.
 And if you’re someone like me, you can’t get there without bending the rules.” —Tess McGill

 Working Girl was made in the late, great ’80s when shoulder pads were all the rage and business was the game.
-This film, directed by Mike Nichols, was a great look at the modern workplace and the prejudice against looks (specifically teased hair), education, and breeding that was still very much a barrier when it came to climbing up the career ladder.
-It is drama, romance, corporate espionage, and humor (thanks to Joan Cusack) all set to a punchy soundtrack by Carly Simon.
+This film, directed by Mike Nichols, was a great look at the modern workplace and the prejudice against looks (specifically teased hair), education, and pedigree.
+It’s drama, romance, corporate espionage, and humor (thanks to Joan Cusack) all set to an inspiring soundtrack by Carly Simon.
 If only all of our workdays started off with “Let the River Run.”

 His Girl Friday (1940)